Northern Illinois Food Bank Advocacy Agenda

 Northern Illinois Food Bank’s internal Advocacy Team is comprised of experts in the areas of SNAP, TEFAP, Child Nutrition and Seniors.
 Our team meets monthly to discuss current policy issues and formulate strategies to engage with our elected officials.
 This team is led by the Food Bank’s full-time Communications and Advocacy Specialist.

-Learn More About Programs/Policies that are Relevant to the Food Bank!
+Learn More About Programs/Policies that are Relevant to the Food Bank and Our Neighbors

 TEFAP